 - In a small mixing bowl, mix the peanut butter, almond flour, and coconut sugar.
 This should form an almost cookie dough like consistency once fully mixed.

-- Place dough in refrigerator for 30 minutes or freezer for 10.
+- Place dough in the freezer for 10 minutes.
 This will make it easier to roll into balls.

 - Once the dough has chilled, make the balls.
 Using about 1 tbsp. of dough (see notes), roll into individual balls and place on a pan or dish lined with parchment paper.
-Once all balls have been rolled, place back in the fridge for about 15 minutes to set yet again (this will help to keep their shape when they are rolled in the warm chocolate).
+Once all balls have been rolled, place back in the freezer for 20 minutes to chill yet again (this will help to keep their shape when they are rolled in the warm chocolate).

 - Right before dough balls are done chilling, melt the chocolate chips and coconut oil in the microwave using a microwave safe bowl.
-Melt for 1 minute and stir.
-Continue melting for 30 seconds to one minute or until chocolate is melted.
-Stir to ensure coconut oil is mixed in with melted chocolate.
+Melt for 45 seconds and stir.
+Continue melting in 20 second increments until chocolate is melted.

-- I recommend natural peanut butter with only peanuts or peanuts and salt as the ingredients.
+- This recipe is written using natural peanut butter, meaning only peanuts or peanuts and salt should be the ingredients.
 Peanut butter with added oils and/or sugars may result in a different consistency of dough, plus they aren’t as clean 🙂

 - I like to use a little less than 1 tbsp. of dough per ball – that way I get a better chocolate to peanut butter ratio, which will then make about 14-16 balls.
 If using a full tbsp. of dough for each ball you’ll get 12 balls.